Art Link (American football)

-Art Link is an American football coach.
-He is currently the special teams coordinator at Delaware.
+Otto Arthur Link IV (born July 2, 1976) is an American college football coach.
+He is currently the assistant head coach and safeties coach for the University of Delaware, positions he has held since 2024.
 He previously served as the head football coach at Christopher Newport University in Newport News, Virginia from 2017 to 2021, compiling a record of 19–22.
 Prior to coming to Christopher Newport, Link was a defensive coordinator at Lafayette College in Easton, Pennsylvania from 2014 to 2016.